 The Mozilla developer responsible for originally spearheading the drive to remove ALSA support, Anthony Jones, has been completely dismissive of the issue.
 He replied on 15 March 2017 to many of the comments and questions raised in Mozilla Bug 134661.
 His opening statement summarizes where Mozilla is going with this as he says, "TL;DR We're trying to do what is best for Linux and Firefox, so please file bugs if you have Pulse Audio issues."
 Jones has made it clear that Mozilla isn't going to fix this; they want users to install PulseAudio.

 On 15 March 2017, Mike Hoye, Mozilla's engineering community manager, wrote that he didn't like the community response to the bug and that he would close the bug to outside contributors if people continued complaining.
 Just six hours later he cut off all outside input to the discussion.
 This all seems to contradict Mozilla Manifesto Principle 8, which commits the organization to "transparent community-based processes [that] promote participation, accountability and trust."
 With all user input to the bug cut off and only Jones allowed to post to the bug, he was able to dismiss everyone's objections in a response post that will probably be the "last word" on this bug.
 About restoring ALSA support he said "That isn't going to happen.
 Sorry."
 He also says "the machine I use most often is a 3 year old $500 HP Pavillion i3 based machine running Windows 10".
 It seems that the Linux users got steamrollered, although the bug has not yet been closed.

-On 22 March 2017 Mozilla's Botond Bello asked the developers to reconsider the decision on the original discussion group, based on all the new information now available, but Anthony Jones simply replied, "No. It is now too late."
+On Mozilla's Botond Bello asked the developers to reconsider the decision, on the original discussion group, based on all the new information now available, but Anthony Jones simply replied, "No. It is now too late."

-Given that the default browser in Lubuntu 16.04 LTS, Firefox, now has no audio with the default audio installation, ALSA, it was pretty clear that the Lubuntu development team had to take steps to fix this in the LTS release, since Mozilla isn't going to fix it.
+Given that the default browser in Lubuntu 16.04 LTS, Firefox, was left with no audio with the default audio installation, ALSA, it was pretty clear that the Lubuntu development team had to take steps to fix this in the LTS release, since Mozilla isn't going to fix it.